 2 minute read

-Part 1 of 3: Setup and methodology for my AI agent comparison using the BMAD method.
+Part 1 of 3: Setup and methodology for this AI agent comparison using the BMAD method.

-TL;DR: I compared Claude Sonnet 4.5, Codex, and Gemini 2.5 Pro/Flash on the same development workflow.
-This post covers how I set up the experiment and what I was trying to learn.
+TL;DR: This study compares Claude Sonnet 4.5, Codex, and Gemini 2.5 Pro/Flash on the same development workflow.
+This post covers the experimental setup and the core learning objectives.

 The Goal

 AI agents can dramatically accelerate software development.
 But with several models now offering “coding assistant” modes, which one should you trust to run an actual Agile workflow?
-To avoid switching tools daily, I ran a controlled test comparing Claude Sonnet 4.5, Codex (gpt‑5‑codex), and Gemini 2.5 Pro/Flash under the same conditions.
+To determine the best daily driver, a controlled test was conducted comparing Claude Sonnet 4.5, Codex (gpt‑5‑codex), and Gemini 2.5 Pro/Flash under the same conditions.

-I didn’t just want to see who “wins.”
-I wanted to understand how to get the best out of them: what makes one model stumble, and how to structure my work to make them succeed.
+The goal was not merely to see who ‘wins,’ but to understand how to optimize their performance: what makes one model stumble, and how to structure the work to make them succeed.

 The BMAD Method